This Chia Seed Pudding with Pumpkin Seeds is irresistibly delicious—I can’t resist it!

 One of the reasons I love this pudding so much is I can easily switch up the flavor.

-Similarly, you can alternate pumpkin seeds with almonds, pecans, sunflower seeds, or walnuts!
-Not only do nuts add a bit of crunch and flavor to your pudding but they too are loaded with healthy nutrients.
+Nutty Crunch: Similarly, you can alternate pumpkin seeds with almonds, pecans, sunflower seeds, or walnuts!
+Not only do nuts add a bit of crunch and flavor to your pudding, but they, too, are loaded with healthy nutrients.